mscroggs/24hourmaths/magic.md

 At <strong>9:30-10:00</strong> GMT, {% include _trickperson.html name="Chris Smith" youtube="lainysmith" twitter="aap03102" %} hid the number 123 in a skull, confused Bobby with a clock, and did a song.
 Chris sends out a weekly maths newsletter full of puzzles, lesson ideas, resources, and trivia.

 At <strong>10:00-10:30</strong> GMT, {% include _trickperson.html name="Julia Collins" twitter="haggismaths" %} did a trick with 5 red and 5 black cards.
 Julia's latest book, <a href='https://www.waterstones.com/book/numbers-in-minutes/julia-collins/9781787477315'><em>Numbers in Minutes</em></a> is about 200 essential and interesting numbers.

+At <strong>10:30</strong> GMT, {% include _trickperson.html name="Sophie Maclean" twitter="sophiethemathmo" website="http://sophiethemathmo.wordpress.com" %} took over from Bobby to introduce our next guests.
+You can listen to Sophie's podcast on <a href='https://open.spotify.com/show/6ELtAUwmJUHkKOtvJ4WSGr'>Spotify</a>.

+At <strong>10:30-11:00</strong> GMT, {% include _trickperson.html name="Jo Morgan" twitter="mathsjem" %} was the volunteer for a trick performed by Sophie, then Sophie and Jo worked out how the trick worked.

+At <strong>11:00-11:30</strong> GMT, {% include _trickperson.html name="Kevin Houston" twitter="k_houston_math" %} performed some card tricks using his unbelieveable ability to perform a perfect shuffle.

+At <strong>11:30-12:00</strong> GMT, {% include _trickperson.html name="Tiago Hirth" %} performed lots of tricks.
+Many of the involved a chain and a ring.

+At <strong>12:00</strong> GMT, {% include _trickperson.html name="Fran Watson" twitter="franmaths" %} took over from Bobby to introduce our next guests...

+At <strong>12:00-12:30</strong> GMT, {% include _trickperson.html name="Bobby Seagull" twitter="Bobby_Seagull" website="https://bobbyseagull.com/" youtube="BOBBYSEAGULLTV" %} made Fran think about an orange kangaroo.

+At <strong>12:30-13:00</strong> GMT, {% include _trickperson.html name="Laurence O'Toole" %} worked out Fran's number after 8 questions even though she lied.

+At <strong>13:00-13:30</strong> GMT, {% include _trickperson.html name="Goran Newsom" twitter="GoranNewsum" %} got Katie's disembodied hands to perform a dice trick.